masaun/governorAlpha-with-proof-of-voting-NFT/README.md

 # 【GovernorAlpha with Proof of Voting NFT】
 ## 【Introduction of the GovernorAlpha with Proof of Voting NFT】
 - This is the smart contract that incentivize voters (of compound) by using the proof of voting NFTs.
-  - Once a token holder execute voting, that token holder receive a NFT as a proof of voting.
+  - Once a token holder (of COMP) execute voting, that token holder receive a NFT as a proof of voting.
-  - As a incentive for engagement of voting, token holders who has voting NFTs can get rewards regularly.
+  - As a incentive to keep engaging in voting, token holders who has voting NFTs can receive rewards regularly.

 <br>

-- This smart contract try to solve current disadvantage of on-chain voting (especially for small share holders) is that:
+- This smart contract try to solve current disadvantage of on-chain voting that:
   - Token holders need to pay GasFee⛽️ for every voting.
+(In case token holders vote by themself)
-  - Small share holder has less voting power than large share holders.
+  - Small share holders has less voting power than large share holders.

 <br>